AdobeDocs/campaign-web.en/help/v8/preview-test/preview-test.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_simulate"
 >title="Preview and test your content"
->abstract="Once your content has been defined, you can use test profiles to preview and test it."
+>abstract="Once your content has been defined, you can use profiles and test profiles to preview and test it."
 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/msg/preview-test/test-deliveries.html" text="Send test deliveries"
 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/landing-pages/create-lp.html#test-landing-page" text="Test landing pages"

-Once your delivery content has been defined, you can use test profiles to preview and test it before sending the message.
+Once your delivery content has been defined, you can use profiles and test profiles to preview and test it before sending the message.

 This is an crucial step to ensure that it is accurate but also free of errors both in content and personalization settings.